 The courts can further enter summary judgment of their own motion in order to prevent weak or unfounded cases from proceeding.

 6.6 Do the courts in your jurisdiction have any powers to discontinue or stay the proceedings?
-If so, in what circumstances?
+If so, in what by filing and serving a notice of discontinuance.

 A claimant may discontinue: